swift502/Krteq/README.md

 ### So is this board compatible with high profile switches?

-Footprint-wise, yes, but currently there's no compatible high-profile top case variant, though it would be trivial to make one, if there was demand for it.
+Footprint-wise, yes, but a compatible high-profile top case variant would have to be made, and I have no idea if the low profile stabilizer would be compatible with regular keycaps.
+So there's a few concerns, but theoretically it's possible.

 ### Why no RGB?